vdhamer/Git-Crypt-Demo/README.md

 	where Git is trying to track Xcode files that save the state of the Xcode user interface.
-	Which in turn prevents Git from thinking something needs saving, while you were sure that you didn't modify anything: you didn't change the code, but Xcode did change a file like .
+	Which in turn prevents Git from thinking something needs saving, while you were sure that you didn't modify anything: you didn't change the code, but Xcode update a state file somewhere.

 8.	**Enable `git-crypt`**